 Admission to a B.S. in Education program will be dictated by the admissions policies of VCU.
-Applicants for undergraduate degree programs should be graduates of an accredited high school, anticipating graduation from an accredited high school or hold the GED Certificate with satisfactory scores and with satisfactory scores on either the SAT or ACT.
+Applicants for undergraduate degree programs should be graduates of an accredited high school, anticipating graduation from an accredited high school or hold the GED Certificate.

 The level and type of high school courses and consistency and trends of grades are also considered.
 Other factors such as co- or extracurricular activities, community service, personal statement/essay, recommendations, special talents and leadership are also considered.
 Primary emphasis, however, is placed on academic credentials.

 Transfer applicants are considered for admission provided they present evidence of good standing at the last institution attended.
 See the admissions website for specific requirements.
-Transfer candidates must submit SAT or ACT results and also must meet specific guidelines listed in the freshman undergraduate admission guidelines section of this Bulletin.
-Transfer students and students currently attending VCU who wish to change their majors to this program must have a minimum GPA of 2.5; however, note the much higher GPA requirement for admission to teacher preparation and then to student teaching outlined below.
+Transfer candidates must meet the specific guidelines listed in the freshman undergraduate admission guidelines.
+Transfer students and students currently attending VCU who wish to change their majors to this program must have a minimum GPA of 2.5; however, note the requirement of a GPA of 2.8 for admission to teacher preparation and then to student teaching outlined below.

 For additional information, see the School of Education’s website.